OHDSI/ETL-German-FHIR-Core/README-Copy.md

     DATA_BEGINDATE=1800-01-01
     DATA_ENDDATE=2099-12-31
     ````
+7. Run `docker network create cloudbuild` .
+The important part here is to make sure the omop conversion application is on the same network as the fhir server to detect it.
+Ignore if network already exists.
-7. Run `docker compose up -d`
+8. Run `docker compose up -d`
-8. Open a browser and login to http://localhost:8888
+9. Open a browser and login to http://localhost:8888
-9. Open the jupyter notebook named query/omop_queries.ipynb.
+10. Open the jupyter notebook named query/omop_queries.ipynb.
 The token can be found in docker-compose.yml.
 You can change it as per your need.
-10. Run the notebook after data is uploaded to omop from fhir.
+11. Run the notebook after data is uploaded to omop from fhir.